 Surprisingly, not a single member of the 1945 Senators hit a ball over the outfield fences at Griffith Stadium.
 The only home run hit by the home team that season was an inside-the-parker in August by the 39-year-old Kuhel, no less.
 Griffith was no fan of home runs.
 In the early 1920s, no doubt influenced by the cavernous dimensions of his home park, he had campaigned to change the rules so that balls hit over fences of less than a certain distance would not count as homers.
 All of which makes the oft-repeated quip attributed to him so out of character: “Fans like home runs, and we’ve assembled a pitching staff to please our fans.”
 No one seems to recall exactly when he said this, although supposedly it was after he watched his team take a beating.

 Despite having Hall-of-Fame caliber Negro League stars playing for the Homestead Grays in his stadium and a black fan base to support them, Griffith declined to break baseball’s color barrier.
 Imagine, for example, how much better Josh Gibson or Buck Leonard could have made the Nats of those years?

-Washington’s attendance was fourth best in the league, just 5,000 fewer than third-place Chicago.
+Washington’s attendance was fourth highest in the league, just 5,000 fewer than third-place Chicago.
 The best was still a season away, however.
 With the war ended and demobilization proceeding slowly, 1,027,026 fans attended games at Griffith Stadium in 1946.
-That turned out to be the only season Washington would top one million.
+That turned out to be the only season either of the two Washington A.L. teams would top one million.